 In the Analysis Navigator Panel, expand the Display item and enable Derivative of the data points and Derivative of the type curve

-Next you will adjust the parameters for this analysis
+Next, you will adjust the solution parameters for this analysis:

-•SD - dimensionless wellbore storage factor; adjusts data points and curves left-right
+•SD (dimensionless wellbore storage factor): adjusts the data points and curves left or right

-•SF - dimensionless skin factor; adjust the shape of the type curves.
+•SF (dimensionless skin factor): adjusts the curvature of the type curve.

 Change the T, SD, and SF values to 6.5E+1, 2.3E-3 and 1.9E+1, respectively, as shown below: